SYMBOLS

 In addition, there are factors that must be taken into account during processing and serving.

-• Local
+- Local

-• The purchase or consumption of food, which (mainly) comes from the region, is important for more and more consumers.
+Products with at least 70% of their ingredients grown or produced in their own region, a supplementary explanation for the customer is recommended. - The purchase or consumption of food, which (mainly) comes from the region, is important for more and more consumers.
 Unfortunately, there is no clear legislation as to how the statement "regional food" is to be seen.
 It is therefore always in what the distributor sees and what the consumer expects.

 The symbol should be used with the necessary transparency.
 From our point of view, the following statement is useful for practical implementation: